Northern Govern and Develop

 Will explore the economic concepts related to the management of renewable and non-renewable resources in the northern world.
 Students will examine competing theories and learn to apply analytic models and policies that enhance their understanding of how resources are distributed and managed.
 This course will have a field school component that will involve international travel.

-Restriction(s): Restricted to students in the College of Graduate Studies and Research
+Restriction(s): Restricted to students in the College of Graduate and Postdoctoral Studies.

 Prerequisite(s): RRM 212, ECON 111 or equivalent, or instructor's permission